demisto/content/Packs/Bitbucket/Integrations/Bitbucket/README.md

 #### Human Readable Output

->The branch testing was created successfully.
+>The branch "testing" was created successfully.

 ### bitbucket-branch-delete
 ***
+Deletes the given branch from Bitbucket.

 #### Base Command